uggla/cloud_native_app/README.md

     your application.
     <br>to contact your customer: ...

-- *Your company IT* who host your openstack tenant.
+- *Your company IT* who hosts your openstack tenant.
     <br>To contact your company IT team: ...

 When you contact *your customer* or *your company*, remind your group number.